Bayard Holmes: 1895 mayoral campaign

 In 1895, Holmes was the Populist (People's Party) nominee for mayor of Chicago.
 He had been encouraged by others to run.

 Many political forces that would play a prominent role during the 1896 United States presidential election were present in Holmes' campaign.
 Holmes's support came from a coalition of various socialists, populists, single-taxers, progressives, and liberals.
 Liberal attorney Clarence Darrow served as the chairman of the city's People's Party convention, at which Holmes was nominated.
 Holmes's candidacy was backed by followers of the local labor leader Eugene Debs.
 Henry Demarest Lloyd played a key role in his campaign.

 A competing ticket nominated by a free silver-supporting offshoot of the People's Party, the People's Free Silver Party, nominated Ebenezer Wakely for mayor.
 Wakely had been the People's Party nominee in the previous mayoral election.

 Holmes' campaign was sharply defeated, and he never again ran for public office.
 He placed a distant third, with 12,882 votes (4.93%), compared to Republican nominee George Bell Swift's 143,884 (55.09%) and Democratic nominee Frank Wenter's 103,125 (39.48%).

 Retirement and later activities

 Holmes retired from active practice in approximately 1919, five years prior to his death.
-Homes' health began suffering around the time that he retired.
+Holmes' health began suffering around the time that he retired.

 In his later years, Holmes was an advisor to the Board of Natural Resources and Conversation of the Illinois Department of Education and Registration.

 In August 1923, Holmes wrote a letter to the editor of the Fairhope Courier urging against the proposition of removing the Marietta Johnson School of Organic Education from the town of Fairhope, Alabama (where he and his wife owned a winter vacation home).